-(3) Represents above market earnings on deferred compensation.

-(4) Personal use of our aircraft requires approval by the Chief Executive Officer.
-Our executives must reimburse the Company for their personal use of our aircraft interests at the Standard Industry Fare Level plus either 20% or 30% depending on the aircraft.
+- (3) Represents above market earnings on deferred compensation. - (4) Personal use of our aircraft requires approval by the Chief Executive Officer.
+Our executives must reimburse the Company for their personal use of our aircraft interest at the Standard Industry Fare Level plus either 20% or 30% depending on the aircraft.
 We value the personal use of our aircraft interests as the difference between the amount paid by the executive to the Company for use of the plane and the aggregate incremental cost of using the plane.
 The incremental cost includes the hourly flight fee, all fuel charges, overnight fees, on-board catering, landing fees, parking fees, certain taxes and passenger ground transportation.
-We do not include in incremental costs the fixed costs that do not change based on personal usage, such as monthly management fees or the purchase or lease costs of our fractional interest in aircraft.

-(5) None of our executive officers received a salary increase for 2008.
-The increase in salary is due to one additional pay period in 2008 versus 2007 and, in the case of Ms. Pizzuto, Mr. Marsh and Mr. Kravas, due to a salary increase during 2007 in connection with their promotions.

-(6) Represents our Company's matching contribution to the Section 401(k) plan of \$6,545, the value of insurance premiums paid by the Company for term life insurance equal to \$48, the vested match made to Mr. Yeager's account in our original Deferred Compensation Plan equal to \$29,560 and the match made to Mr. Yeager's account in our current Deferred Compensation Plan equal to \$17,246.
-Also represents Mr. Yeager's personal use of our Company's fractional airplane interests equal to \$120,043.

-(7) Represents our Company's matching contribution to the Section 401(k) plan of \$6,545, the value of insurance premiums paid by the Company for term life insurance equal to \$48, the vested match made to Mr. Yeager's account in our original Deferred Compensation Plan equal to \$9,450 and the match made to Mr. Yeager's account in our current Deferred Compensation Plan equal to \$11,985.
-Also represents Mr. Yeager's personal use of our Company's fractional airplane interests equal to \$70,033.

-(8) Represents our Company's matching contribution to the Section 401(k) plan of \$6,445, the value of insurance premiums paid by the Company for term life insurance equal to \$48 and the match made to Ms. Pizzuto's account in our current Deferred Compensation Plan equal to \$9,000.

-(9) Represents our Company's matching contribution to the Section 401(k) plan of \$6,581, the value of insurance premiums paid by the Company for term life insurance equal to \$48, the vested match made to Mr. Marsh's account in our original Deferred Compensation Plan equal to \$4,500, the match made to Mr. Marsh's account in our current Deferred Compensation Plan equal to \$9,000 and the value of an executive physical equal to \$1,390.

-(10) Represents our Company's matching contribution to the Section 401(k) plan of \$6,390, the value of insurance premiums paid by the Company for term life insurance equal to \$48, the match made to Mr. Kravas's account in our current Deferred Compensation Plan equal to \$9,000 and the value of an executive physical equal to \$1,390.
+We do not include in incremental costs the fixed costs that do not change based on personal usage, such as monthly management fees or the purchase or lease cost s of our fractional interest in aircraft. - (5) Mr. Mark Yeager received a salary increase in connection with his promotion to Vice Chairman. - (6) Represents our Company's matching contribution to the Section 401(k) plan of \$6,095, the value of insurance premiums paid by the Company for term life insurance equal to \$48 and the match made to Mr. Yeager's account in our current Deferred Compensation Plan equal to \$17,246.
+Also represents Mr. Yeager's personal use of our Company's fractional airplane interests equal to \$131,367. - (7) Represents our Company's matching contribution to the Section 401(k) plan of \$6,080, the value of insurance premiums paid by the Company for term life insurance equal to \$48, the vested match made to Mr. Yeager's account in our original Deferred Compensation Plan equal to \$9,404 and the match made to Mr. Yeager's account in our current Deferred Compensation Plan equal to \$13,800.
+Also represents Mr. Yeager's personal use of our Company's fractional airplane interests equal to \$44,724. - (8) Represents our Company's matching contribution to the Section 401(k) plan of \$6,159, the value of insurance premiums paid by the Company for term life insurance equal to \$48 and the match made to Ms. Pizzuto's account in our current Deferred Compensation Plan equal to \$9,000. - (9) Represents our Company's matching contribution to the Section 401(k) plan of \$6,193, the value of insurance premiums paid by the Company for term life insurance equal to \$48, the vested match made to Mr. Marsh's account in our original Deferred Compensation Plan equal to \$7,500 and the match made to Mr. Marsh's account in our current Deferred Compensation Plan equal to \$9,000. - (10) Represents our Company's matching contribution to the Section 401(k) plan of \$6,253, the value of insurance premiums paid by the Company for term life insurance equal to \$48, the vested match made to Mr. Kravas's account in our original Deferred Compensation Plan equal to \$6,750 and the match made to Mr. Kravas's account in our current Deferred Compensation Plan equal to \$9,000.

-2008 GRANTS OF PLAN-BASED AWARDS
+2009 GRANTS OF PLAN-BASED AWARDS